 Getting an early taste for the tourism dollar, Simpson built a large attic roofed hotel and was granted a liquor license in 1887.
 By the 1890's the hotel was a local landmark and a very popular destination with honeymooners and families.
 The first school in Sutherland Shire was held in a room of the hotel - members of the Simpson family and a few other children were taught there.

 The hotel license was terminated for a time during 1935 "for failing to comply with the licensing court" and the hotel eventually burnt down on July 29, 1955.
 The hotel site was purchased by the National Park Trust in 1947 and is now a National Parks Rangers hut.

-Although it had been empty for over 10 years, the old lady would be taken to the cottage and she would sit on the verandah and once again enjoy the view she had enjoyed all her life.
+Although it had been empty for over 10 years, the old lady would be taken to the cottage to sit on the verandah and once again enjoy the view she had enjoyed all her life.
 And when you see the views for yourself you will understand her contentment.

-Simpson Cottage has been completely and sensitively restored back to the state it would have been in when Simpson first built it (and a few modern conveniences added), with one important exception; an extension to house the beautiful modern bathroom and kitchen.
+Simpson Cottage has been completely and sensitively restored back to the state it would have been in when Simpson first built it (plus a few modern conveniences), with one important exception; an extension to house the beautiful modern bathroom and kitchen.
 Landscape architect Monique Corah has created a natural garden to complement the heritage ambience of the original cottage.

 In 2009 the Larnach family rented the cottage for a weekend, fell in love with it and came back a year later to find it was for sale.
 They purchased the cottage in 2010 and continue to rent it out as a holiday home and, perhaps more importantly, enjoy the cottage with their family and friends.